It can be useful to analyse similar-looking English expressions in order to prevent or stop their confusion

 Beginning with there is, on the other hand, does establish the accompanying statement as a fact.
-It is an example of what I have elsewhere called a “comment-making” use of there is (see 161.
-Presenting Information with “There”).
+It is an example of what I have elsewhere called a “characterising” use of there is (see 161.
+Special Uses of “There” Sentences).
 It could be paraphrased as proof has been obtained.
 There needs to be a following that, either explicit or implicit (see 153.
 Conjunction Uses of “that”).

 2. “At the Moment”, “Nowadays”, “Today” and “Now”

 These look like synonyms but are not.
 At the moment suggests an ongoing temporary situation, often in contrast with the future, like this: